-All health care providers should review the revised Code and evaluate their interactions, policies and procedures, and possible risk areas related to interactions and arrangements with medical device companies.
+Health care providers and compliance professionals should review the revised Code and evaluate their interactions, policies and procedures, training and educational programs, and possible risk areas related to interactions and arrangements with medical device companies.
 If your organization interacts with such companies, you should expect greater limitations on your relationships with them.
 The FAQs in the revised Code are helpful because they provide concrete examples and present scenarios that many health care providers might face.
 As the demand for transparency in the health care industry increases, more health care organizations will need to confront the reality that their daily operations and strategic decisions are influenced by a variety of constituents, and will in turn be analyzed by various stakeholders for compliance.